hankyang94/SpectralPOP/README.md

 **N. H. A. Mai, J.-B. Lasserre, and V. Magron.
 A hierarchy of spectral relaxations for polynomial optimization, 2020.
 Forthcoming.**

-The following codes are to run the paper's benchmarks:
+The following commands allow one to reproduce the paper's benchmarks:
 ```ruby
 using SpectralPOP